 It’s one thing to suffer and be a victim; it’s an entirely different thing to be willing to suffer for a vision and become a victor.

-When we discover what we are willing to pay a price for, we discover our life’s mission and purpose.
+When we discover what we are willing to pay for, we discover our life’s mission and purpose.

 If passion is simply what makes you happy, you’ll quit doing it when it gets tough, when it becomes too risky, when you’re ignored and mocked.
 Your true passion is what you’re willing to do if it kills you.

-So here’s 4 points that will help you embrace, understand, and welcome suffering on your pursuit to success.
+So here are 4 points that will help you embrace, understand, and welcome suffering on your pursuit to success.